What is Receivables Factoring?

 ABC Health Practice signed a factoring agreement with XYZ Factoring Company.
 XYZ offers the following factoring terms:

-The next step is removing the accounts receivable from your books since the factoring company owns the invoices.
+The next step is to remove the accounts receivable from your books, as the factoring company now owns the invoices.
 Set the journal entry up as follows:

 The factoring fee is considered an interest expense, while the due-from factor amount is added to the reserve account.